 anywhere elsewhere

 Anywhere.
 Elsewhere.
 So simple, yet…so simple.
-When I think of all the crazy domains I’ve bought over the years—I wonder who the wackos are that pulled “theflashlady“, “pedventures” and posttrumpaticstressdisorder out of redemption!—it was these two words, side-by-side, in their simple simplicity, anywhereelsewhere, that finally struck me as the one.
-So, it only took 15 years and hundreds of dollars of domain dabbling for me to find a domain that sums up my realities, my fantasies, my delusions, my very own causa esse—and I can’t believe I’m still not sick of it 5 years later!
+When I think of all the crazy domains I’ve bought over the years—I wonder who the wackos are that pulled “theflashlady“, “pedventures” and “posttrumpaticstressdisorder” out of redemption!—it was these two words, side-by-side, in their simple simplicity, anywhereelsewhere, that finally struck me as the one.
+So, it only took 15 years and hundreds of dollars of domain dabbling for me to find a domain that sums up my realities, my delusions, my very own causa esse—and I can’t believe I’m still not sick of it!

-This anywhere elsewhere epiphany happened a few weeks before I turned 50, quite possibly inspired by celebrating my fiftieth year on this planet by visiting anywhere new, every month in 2017.
-During this milestone birthyear, I wanted to take a BIG chunk out of my virtual list of places—near and far—that have remained high-priority destinations since I first started traveling obsessively.
+This anywhere elsewhere epiphany happened a few weeks before I turned 50, quite possibly inspired by celebrating my fiftieth year on this planet by visiting anywhere new, every month of my milestone birthyear.
+I wanted to take a BIG chunk out of my virtual list of places—near and far—that have remained high-priority destinations since I first started traveling obsessively.
 And I guess I also wanted to finally just accept my never-changing desire to be elsewhere.

-I may have bought this domain in 2017, but I just started moving my existing blog over now, in 2019.
-Mostly out of necessity, I wasn’t maintaining the software on my old blog because I do this kinda crap all day everyday and I just couldn’t bear turning something I love to do into work.
+Even though I bought this domain a few years, I just started moving my existing blog to it now.
+Mostly out of necessity, I wasn’t maintaining the software on my old blog because I do this kinda crap all day everyday and I just couldn’t bear turning something else I love to do into work.
 But I really have been meaning to update this space for years and resume blogging more consistently when I travel.
 So whenever there’s a milestone birthday looming (double-nickels next, baby!)
 I spring into administrative action!

 When I first started travel blogging in 2010, I didn’t think it would last past that specific trip.
 I just bolted a WordPress site onto my triciakarsay domain under “guatemala“, thinking it would be, at best, a hobby, a fad, and at worst a horrible, horrible mistake (oversharing on the inter webs, probably not the best idea).
 Ha!
 I’ve never been more wrong about anything.
 And now, unfortunately, you have had to endure way way way too many musings about this meaningful meaningless migration.